ned-park/shakespeare/README.md

 ###Returns:

-HAMLET: ACT III:SCENE I. A room in the Castle. by HAMLET To be, or not to be, that is the question: Whether 'tis nobler in the mind to suffer The slings and arrows of outrageous fortune, Or to take arms against a sea of troubles, And by opposing end them?
+## THE TRAGEDY OF HAMLET, PRINCE OF DENMARK:ACT III:SCENE I. A room in the Castle. by HAMLET
+To be, or not to be, that is the question: Whether 'tis nobler in the mind to suffer The slings and arrows of outrageous fortune, Or to take arms against a sea of troubles, And by opposing end them?
 To